prasadalle/bigquery-custom-metric-monitoring/README.md

 1. As long as your script is still running you should receive an alert after the threshold passes 50 for 1 minute

 ### Contributors
-* [Chris Willis](https://github.com/willisc7) for documenting steps and testing my scripts
+* [Chris Willis](https://github.com/willisc7) for testing and documenting Prasad Alle's scripts